top of page

 Watson S, Bellora N, Macias S (2019) ILF3 is essential to establish the antiviral type I interferon gene expression program.
 Nucleic Acids Research pii: gkz1060. doi: 10.1093/nar/gkz1060

-Role of RNA processing enzymes in human disease
+RNA processing factors in human disease

 Many human diseases, including cancer, correlate with mutations in RNA processing enzymes, but it is still unclear if defective RNA processing is causative of the disease.